 2.6 Dynamic enumerations

-In the previous section, we have seen how to define static enumerations in the model, which have a fixed list of values that doesn't change within any specific version of the application.
+In the previous section, we have seen how to define static enumerations in the model, which have a fixed list of values that don't change within any specific version of the application.
 In addition to static enumerations, applications also typically have dynamic enumerations based on some reference data.

 The lists of values for dynamic enumerations are often small enough to allow selecting values from a dropdown list or a list box.
 The lists may change over time, but this generally happens rather infrequently, which warrants caching them in the application.